 Will a flu shot help protect employees from COVID-19?

 Getting a flu vaccination will not protect your employees against COVID-19, however flu vaccinations are still important External Site for your employees to receive since they are shown to reduce the risk of flu illness, hospitalization and death.

 What's the difference between the flu and COVID-19?

 The world as we once knew it has changed since the COVID-19 pandemic.
 Both COVID-19 and the flu can have similar symptoms, but it’s important to know that they are caused by different viruses.
-Both illnesses can cause fever, cough, body aches and fatigue — with COVID-19 being new and continually evolving by the day, we are learning more as days, weeks and months go by it can be difficult to decipher between symptoms.
+Both illnesses can cause fever, cough, body aches and fatigue so it can be difficult to decipher between symptoms.
 Both illnesses can be spread easily through air droplets when people cough, sneeze or talk.
 It’s incredibly important your employees know the difference between COVID-19 and the flu External Site to ensure they don’t misdiagnose, and know when it’s time to seek care.

 myWellmark® serves as your employees trusted health sidekick

 When your employees register for myWellmark Opens in a new window, they have access to several tools and resources to fight the flu.
 While you may be your employees' go-to information source, myWellmark allows your employees to take charge of their health and get to know and understand their specific health plan.